alexjohnj/SACFiles.jl/README.md

 you can access the header for a file.
 They also have one or two fields that contain the data in the SAC file.
 The types are as follows:

-- `SACEvenTimeSeries <: AbstractTimeSeries <: AbstractSACData`: An evenly
+- `EvenTimeSeries <: AbstractTimeSeries <: AbstractSACData`: An evenly
   sampled time series.
 Data is stored in the `data` field.
 - `SACUnevenTimeSeries <: AbstractTimeSeries <: AbstractSACData`: An unevenly
   sampled time series.
 The independent variable is stored in the `idata` field